kitnil/awesome/README.md

 - [design-blocks](https://github.com/froala/design-blocks) - A set of 170+ Bootstrap based design blocks ready to be used to create clean modern websites.
 - [Adminator-admin-dashboard](https://github.com/puikinsh/Adminator-admin-dashboard) - Adminator is a easy to use and well design admin dashboard template for web apps, websites, services and more
 - [CLRS](https://github.com/walkccc/CLRS) - 📚 Solutions to Introduction to Algorithms Third Edition
-- [raytracing.github.io](https://github.com/RayTracing/raytracing.github.io) - Main Repo / Main Web Site
+- [raytracing.github.io](https://github.com/RayTracing/raytracing.github.io) - Main Web Site (Online Books)
 - [OneList](https://github.com/MoeClub/OneList) - Simple index for onedrive
 - [tiny-helpers](https://github.com/stefanjudis/tiny-helpers) - A collection of useful online web development tools
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to.